cyberphone/doc/payments/review-secure-payment-confirmation.md

 That is, to succeed, SPC presumes that banks would abandon their huge (and on-going) investments in pretty well functioning mobile banking apps.

+Unlike SPC, mobile banking apps usually eliminate the 3D Secure enrollment process for the cards issued by the particular bank.

-In theory, Stripe et al could try to force banks to also support SPC but this appears to be a hard sale because the moderate gain (which is?), does not compensate for the additional customer hassles and costs.
+Persuading banks to also support SPC appears to be a hard sale given the additional customer hassles and costs.

 ## Unclear Branding
 Existing payment methods like "PayPal" are usually represented as icons/text on checkout pages.